What is mustard allergy?

 Treating symptoms

 If you have mild allergic symptoms, you may be prescribed antihistamine medicine that you take by mouth.
-If you are at higher risk of anaphylaxis, you may be prescribed adrenaline to use in an emergency.
+But if you are at risk of a serious allergic reaction (anaphylaxis), you may be prescribed adrenaline – the emergency medicine used to treat anaphylaxis.
+It is also known as epinephrine.

 Avoiding mustard